richchapler/AzureSolutionsDocumentation/docs/_Infrastructure_CognitiveSearch_DevOps_wip.md

 In summary, `content` is the original text content of the document, `merged_content` is a combination of original and additional enriched content (like OCR results), and `text` is specifically the output from the OCR process.

+## OCRSkill
+The OcrSkill is a prebuilt AI skill for text extraction from image files.
+It takes an image as input and outputs the text found in the image.

+Here’s what each part does:

+new InputFieldMappingEntry("image") { Source = "/document/normalized_images/*" }: This line is defining the input to the OCR skill.
+It’s saying that the input images will come from the normalized_images field of the documents in your search index.

+new OutputFieldMappingEntry("text") { TargetName = "text" }: This line is defining where the output of the OCR skill (the extracted text) will be stored.
+In this case, it’s stored in a field named text.

+So, to sum up, this code is setting up an OCR skill that takes images from the normalized_images field of your documents, extracts text from them, and stores that text in a field named text.
+This can be useful for making the text within images searchable.